 Copyright © Nucleus Medical Media, Inc.

-There are no major complications associated with this test.
+There are no known problems that result from this test.

 There are no special steps to prepare for this test.

 This test is given by a hearing specialist called an audiologist.
 A small microphone will be put in the baby’s ear canal.
 The ear then receives a sound.
 If an echo is found, that is a sign that the baby hears well.
 If there is no echo, this may be a sign of hearing loss.

 If needed, a mild calming medicine may be given to the baby.
 The audiologist will place earphones on the baby.
 Small devices called electrodes will be put on the baby's head.
 A sound will be sent to the earphones.
 The audiologist will measure how the baby’s brain responds to it.
 This can show how well the baby hears.